BUU22560 Introduction to Operations Management

 Recommended Texts/Key Reading:

-The overall grade for Operations Management will be made up from:
+The Operations Management Module will be assessed by:

-- Two multi choice question tests, set between weeks 1-6, accounting for 5% each, of the overall grade.
+- Two multi-choice on-line question tests which will be set between weeks 1-6, accounting for 5% each of the grade for Introduction to Operations Management

-- A one hour Multi Choice Question test will be set for week 8, accounting for 30% of the overall grade.
+- A multi-choice on-line question test which will be set for week 8, accounting for 30% of the grade for Introduction to Operations Management

 Penalties for late submission: